Glossary of Business Insurance Terms

 Logos of Insureon's business insurance carrier partners

-Workers’ comp class codes are numbers that insurers use to classify companies and employees by exposure to risks.
+Workers’ comp class codes are used by insurers to classify companies and employees by exposure to workplace risks associated with their jobs.

 What are workers’ compensation class codes?